 Electronic Health/Medical Records (EHR or EMR), Diagnostic data, Data Collected for Independent, Research Studies (e.g. clinical trial, longitudinal outcomes study)

 This resource could potentially be used for any type of data to be shared among various types of institutions, academic or otherwise.

 Partners: institutional attorneys specializing in technology licensing/patents, members of the institution’s contracts office, and the institution’s conflicts-of-interest program official.

 Geographic scope type

 Kushida, Clete; Nichols, Deborah; Walsh, James; Griffin, Kara; and Hyde, Pamela, "Comparative Outcomes Management with Electronic Data Technologies (COMET) Data Access Agreement" (2013).
 Governance Toolkit.
-Paper 1.
+1.